Seeded Graph Matching Via Joint Optimization of Fidelity and Commensurability: Seeded graph matching via JOFC

 \subsection{Setup}

-Let $G_1$ and $G_2$ be graphs on respective vertex sets $V_1:=V(G_1)$ (with $|V_1|=n_1$) and $V_2:=V(G_2)$ (with $|V_2|=n_2$).
-Without loss of generality, we assume the vertices are labeled $V_1=\{1,2,\ldots,n_1\}$ and $V_2=\{1,2,\ldots,n_2\}$.
-As we no longer assume $n_1=n_2$, the graph matching problem as stated in (\ref{eq:edgedisagree}) is not necessarily well-posed.
+Let $\{G_k\}_{k=1}^{m}$ be graphs on respective vertex sets $\{V_k:=V(G_k)\}_{k=1}^{m}$ (with each $|V_k|=n_k$).
+Without loss of generality, we assume the vertices are labeled $V_k=\{1,2,\ldots,n_k\}$.
+As we no longer assume all graphs have the same set of vertices, the graph matching problem as stated in (\ref{eq:edgedisagree}) is not necessarily well-posed.
 Rather than reformulating the classical GMP in terms general enough to handle all of the difficulties inherent to real data problems, we choose instead to reformulate our approach to graph matching.
-We begin with an assumed true matching $M$ between the vertex sets $V_1$ and $V_2$, though in the present general setting a matching is simply a subset $M\subset V_1\times V_2$.
-If $(u,v)\in M$, then $u$ and $v$ are ``matched" vertices, though the precise definition of ``matched" here is context specific.
-In one setting, $u$ and $v$ could be the same actor in two different communication graphs.
-In another setting, $u$ and $v$ could represent the same neuron in two different neuro-connectome graphs.
+We begin with a set of assumed true matchings $\mathcal{M}=\{M^{p,q}\}_{1 \leq p < q \leq m}$ between every pair of vertex sets $V_p$ and $V_q$, though in the present general setting a matching is simply a subset $M^{p,q}\subset V_p\times V_q$.
+If $(u,v)\in M^{p,q}$, then $u$ and $v$ are ``matched" vertices in graphs $G_p$ and $G_q$, though the precise definition of ``matched" here is context specific.
+In one setting, $u$ and $v$ could be the same actor in two different communication graphs, while in another setting, $u$ and $v$ could represent the same neuron in two different neuro-connectome graphs.
 In each of our real and simulated data examples, the true matching is explicit from the context of the problem.
-Note that although it is often the case that $n_1=n_2$ and the matching $M$ is a bijection between the vertex sets, our more general definition allows for multiple vertices in $G_1$ to be matched to a single vertex or no vertex at all in $G_2$, and vice-versa.
-See Figure \ref{fig:newfig} for an illustrative example of a matching in this general context.
-Our inference task is then to leverage the information contained in seeded vertices to estimate the true underlying matching $M$.
+Note that although it is often the case that $n_p=n_q$ and the matching $M^{p,q}$ is a bijection between the vertex sets, our more general definition allows for multiple vertices in $G_p$ to be matched to a single vertex or no vertex at all in $G_q$, and vice-versa.
+See Figure \ref{fig:fig1} for an illustrative example of a matching in this general context.
+Our inference task is then to leverage the information contained in seeded vertices to estimate the true underlying matching $\mathcal{M}$.